Risk Assessment Matrix

 Are risk assessment matrices controversial?

-While popular, matrices are somewhat controversial.
-Many of the decisions made about levels of risk reflect little more than the view of the person doing the assessment.
-Therefore, they can be subjective, although there is always a danger risk level judgements are presented as fact.
+While popular, risk matrices are somewhat controversial.
+A key concern is subjectivity — many of the decisions made about risk levels reflect little more than the view of the person doing the assessment, meaning the results can vary from person to person.
+However, these judgments are often presented as objective fact, which can be misleading.

-Risk matrices are also a snapshot of the threat landscape at a specific time.
-To maintain accuracy, this methodological approach needs to be carried out repeatedly throughout an activity or project.
-This is known as a dynamic risk assessment and can be forgotten about.
+Additionally, risk matrices provide only a snapshot of the threat landscape at a given moment.
+To maintain accuracy, assessments must be updated regularly throughout an activity or project.
+This ongoing process is known as a dynamic risk assessment and should be part of every risk assessment.

 The continuous process of identifying hazards, assessing risk, taking action to eliminate or reduce risk, monitoring and reviewing, in the rapidly changing circumstances of an operational incident is known as a dynamic risk assessment.